syncfusion-content/xamarin-docs/Xamarin/SfRotator/getting-started.md

 {% endhighlight %}

-## Add and Configure the Rotator
+## Add and Configure the SfRotator

-* Adding reference to Rotator.
+* Adding reference to SfRotator.

 {% tabs %}